 R1: Ch 1 and rotate your project to work down the side edge.
 Work 100 sc evenly along the side edge to the tip of your scarf, ch 1 and rotate your project to work up the other side edge.
 Work 100 sc evenly along the side edge to the top right corner of your project.
 Turn.
 [200 sc, ch 1]

-R2: Ch 1, 1 sc in the first st, ch 3, sk 3 sts, *1 sc in each of the next 3 sts, ch 3, sk 3 sts**.
-Rep from * to ** to the tip of the scarf and the last st on this side edge.
-1 dc in the last st, sk the ch1sp and rotate your work to crochet up the other side edge of your project.
-Sk 2 sts, ch 3, *1 sc in each of the next 3 sts, ch 3, sk 3 sts**.
+R2: Ch 1, 1 sc in the first st, ch 3, *sk 3 sts, 1 sc in each of the next 3 sts, ch 3**.
+Rep from * to ** to the 3 sts before the ch1sp at the tip.
+Sk each of the next 2 sts and work 1 dc in the last st. Sk the ch1sp and rotate your work to crochet up the other side edge of your project.
+Sk 3 sts, ch 3, *1 sc in each of the next 3 sts, ch 3, sk 3 sts**.
 Rep from * to ** to the last st on this side edge.
 Sk the last st and work 1 sl st into the final st on Row 42 of the scarf.
 Turn.

-R3: Ch 1, 1 sl st in the first sc, 1 sc in the next sc, sk 1 sc, 5 dc in the ch3sp, *sk 1 sc, 1 sc in the next sc, sk 1 sc, 5 dc in the ch3sp**.
-Rep from * to ** across to the final dc on this side edge.
-Work 3 tr in the dc, rotate your work to crochet up the other side edge of your project. *5 dc in the ch3sp, sk 1 sc, 1 sc in the next sc, sk 1 sc**.
+R3: Ch 1, 1 sl st in the sl st, 5 dc in the ch3sp, *sk 1 sc, 1 sc in the next sc, sk 1 sc, 5 dc in the ch3sp**.
+Rep from * to ** across.
+Rotate your work to crochet up the other side edge of your project.
+Work 3 tr in the dc, *5 dc in the ch3sp, sk 1 sc, 1 sc in the next sc, sk 1 sc**.
 Rep from * to ** to the last ch3sp.
 Work 7 sc in the ch3sp, sl st to the first dc of R42 to join, finish off and weave in ends.

 The 7 sc in the ch3sp forms the buttonhole.